-The Amendment is not considered to have any significant negative effects on the environment.
-A biodiversity assessment of the property has been undertaken by Shepherd Ecological.
+The amendment is not considered to have any significant negative effects on the environment.
+A biodiversity assessment of the property has been undertaken by Shepherd Ecological (2020).
 The assessment concludes that the majority of the site consists of farmland that comprises little native vegetation and is not considered important habitat for any rare or threatened species.
 The areas of remnant native vegetation on the property are proposed to be retained and vested to Council within Reserve 1 adjoining the Lang Lang River.

-An Aboriginal Cultural Heritage Assessment of the land has been undertaken by Jem Archaeology, and a Cultural Heritage Management Plan (CHMP) has been approved.
-There is a significant Aboriginal cultural heritage site on the northern part of the site along the Lang Lang River.
-It is proposed that this site will be protected within Reserve 1.
-In relation to another area of significance the CHMP requires the artefacts to be salvaged.
+An Aboriginal Cultural Heritage Assessment of the land has been undertaken by Jem Archaeology, and an Aboriginal Cultural Heritage Management Plan (CHMP) has been approved by the Registered Aboriginal Party (RAP) for the area, the Bunurong Land Council Aboriginal Corporation (Bunurong).
+There is a significant Aboriginal cultural heritage site on the northern part of the land along the Lang Lang River.
+The CHMP proposes that this site will be protected within Reserve 1.
+In relation to another area of significance the CHMP requires the artefacts to be recovered.
 This approach is consistent with the objective of conserving and enhancing areas of special cultural value.